Diabetes Self-Management Education: What it is and How Can it Help

 - Control their blood glucose, blood pressure and blood lipids

-- Improved A1c (a measure of blood glucose control of the previous 3 months).
-A1c may be reduced, “by as much as 1 % in people with type 2 diabetes” 1
+- Improve A1c.
+A1c may be reduced, "by as much as 1 percent in people with type 2 diabetes."1

 - Have reduced health care costs